- Prayer and Worship

 --Pope Francis, January 20, 2014

-Since 2011, the United States has seen an unprecedented increase in unaccompanied children and families from Central America migrating into the country.
-A series of interrelated factors, a "perfect storm" of these root causes, has contributed to this dramatic increase.
-Push factors include: violence exacerbated by gangs, the drug trade and economic desperation; weak rule of law and low trust in government institutions; unemployment; the lack of quality education and access to it; and the resulting inability for individuals to support themselves and their families in their home countries.
-The desire to reunify with family in the United States, in part driven by these forces, also has contributed to the rise in migration.
-In all these countries, the role of free trade agreements with the United States has also led to an adversely impacted agriculture sector and has harmed labor.
+BACKGROUND: Since 2011, the United States has seen an unprecedented increase in unaccompanied children and families migrating into the country, predominately at the border with Mexico.
+Several USCCB delegations (from the International and Migration committees) have visited the region since the high-point in 2014, and have found that a series of interrelated factors have contributed to this dramatic increase in migration; a “perfect storm” of root causes has coalesced to create this phenomenon.
+Migration push factors include: violence exacerbated by gangs, the drug trade and economic desperation; unemployment; the lack of quality education and access to education; and the resulting inability for individuals to support themselves and their families in their home countries/local communities.
+The desire to reunify with family in the United States, in part driven by these forces, also has contributed to this increase in migration.

 Trade policy must reflect principles of just development.
-The United States, as a wealthy country, should reduce the subsidies, tariffs, and quotas that severely constrict the ability of poorer countries to market their products and sustain their agriculture.
-Trade agreements should lead to economic and social improvements at home and abroad, particularly for poor and vulnerable workers and their families.
-Trade agreements should include internationally agreed upon labor standards and ensure a safety-net in sectors that would be adversely affected by the agreements.
+There should be a general reduction in subsidies, tariffs, and quotas that severely constrict the ability of poorer countries to market their own products and sustain their own agriculture.
+It is imperative that trade agreements contribute to economic and social development at home and abroad, particularly for poor and vulnerable workers and their families.
+For more information on USCCB’s trade policy, see our backgrounder on Trade.

-Expansion of employment opportunities in the region would help reduce poverty and the incentive for many migrants to look for employment in the United States.
-Implementation of economic policies that create living-wage jobs is vital, especially for those without advanced skills.
-Investments in health, housing and educational systems will help enhance employment opportunities.
+The creation of employment opportunities in Mexico and Central America would help to reduce poverty and would mitigate the incentive for many migrants to look for employment in the United States.
+The implementation of economic policies in these countries that create living-wage jobs is vital, especially for Latin Americans without advanced skills.
+Investments in health, housing and educational systems in these nations must be improved to provide the basis for enhanced employment opportunities for workers.

 Governments should recognize the importance of preserving the environment and the rights of indigenous populations.
-Economic development and opportunity must be fostered by the U.S. government in a context that protects the environment and indigenous peoples.
+Economic development and opportunity must be fostered by the U.S. Government in a context that preserves and protects the environment.
+This is a crucial component of economic sustainability.

 By accepting this message, you will be leaving the website of the